 Cayuga Ridge Extended Care is one of four facilities located in Ithaca, New York.
 Sporting an overall score of D, this is a relatively poor facility.
-Ithaca received a city grade of B-, so there are other options in the city worth considering.
-If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category grades.
-We discuss inspections in the next section.
+Unfortunately, this grade isn't too far off the city grade for Ithaca, which is a C. Nevertheless, you still may be able to do better Despite all this, one of the few highlights of this nursing home's profile is its strong inspection reports.
+You can scroll down to learn more about inspections and other category scores

 Cayuga Ridge Extended Care